jojo61/dash2ts/README.md

 	with DRM encoded streams has his own method to get the Token.
 So you need to implement your own way to get the token and provide it to the programm.
 See the example for ORF in dashstreams.sh in the Test directory.
+	There is also a Programm for Zattoo in the zattoo directory.

 Install: